 While many patients worry about pain during root canal therapy, the procedure isn’t all that different from having a cavity filled.
 Dental anesthetics ensure you don’t feel any discomfort during the procedure itself, and once it’s completed, any pain you had from the infection or inflammation is gone.

 During a root canal, your dentist numbs the treatment area with a local anesthetic.
 After it takes effect, your dentist removes the inflamed or infected pulp, cleans and shapes the root canal interior, and then fills and seals the space.
 Unless your tooth also needs to be fitted for a crown, that’s all there is to a root canal.

 If you’re still uneasy about having a root canal, remember that any untreated inflammation or infection inside your tooth can only continue to cause damage; it may even spread to your jaw, neck, or head.

-To find out more about the benefits of root canal treatment, call Volterra Dental at (562) 247-0172 today, or make an appointment using the convenient online booking tool.
+To find out more about the benefits of root canal treatment, call the Volterra Dental team at (562) 596-7584 today, or make an appointment using the convenient online appointment request feature.